TheRandomLabs/Scoop-Bucket/README.md

 * Installing or updating spicetify-cli automatically applies the spicetify configuration.
 * Experimental features and the
 [Keyboard Shortcut](https://github.com/khanhas/spicetify-cli/wiki/Extensions#keyboard-shortcut)
 extension are enabled by default.
-Developer tools are always enabled.

 ### spicetify-themes